bradchristie/taminations-flutter/assets/b1/do_paso.md

 Do Paso is used primarily with a directional style of calling, in which many of the calls have vague or flexible starting or ending formations, usually in circles, thars, and squares.
 Dancers are expected to blend smoothly into the next call.
-The call defines a general pattern, but the specific parts of the call are typically cued (e.g., "Do Paso; It's partner left, corner right, partner left and hang on tight, make an Allemande Thar with the men in the middle ...").
-Variations can be cued, but the caller should draw attention to the fact that the typical pattern has been broken (e.g., "Do Paso, turn partner left, turn corner by the right, Don't Stop Yet!
+The call defines a general pattern, but the specific parts of the call are typically cued (for example, "Do Paso; It's partner left, corner right, partner left and hang on tight, make an Allemande Thar with the men in the middle ...").
+Variations can be cued, but the caller should draw attention to the fact that the typical pattern has been broken (for example, "Do Paso, turn partner left, turn corner by the right, Don't Stop Yet!
 Partner left and corner right, hang on tight, Boys swing in to a Wrong Way Thar").